Regular ideals, Ideal Intersections and Quotients II: Introduction

 In this article, we focus on the regular ideals in relation to pseudo-expectations.
 In Theorem~\ref{thm: 1-1 reg ideals pseudo}, we describe the inverse of the map $J \mapsto J \cap B$ on regular ideals $J \unlhd A$ for certain regular inclusions of $\ca$-algebras $B \subseteq A$ satisfying the \iip\ and having a faithful pseudo-expectation.
 This result generalizes \cite[Theorem~3.24]{BFPR24}.
 We do not assume $B$ is abelian.
 However, pseudo-Cartan inclusions are an interesting setting where $B$ is abelian, and the hypotheses of Theorem~\ref{thm: 1-1 reg ideals pseudo} are satisfied for pseudo-Cartan inclusions.

 Let $D \subseteq A$ be pseudo-Cartan, and let $D_1 \subseteq A_1$ be a Cartan envelope, via the embedding $\alpha \colon A \rightarrow A_1$.
 In Theorem~\ref{thm: all latice isomorphisms}, we show that there is a Boolean isomorphism between the regular ideals of $A$ and the regular ideals of $A_1$.
-The key step is to show that the invariant regular ideals of $D$ are isomorphic to the invariant regular ideals of $D_1$.
+The key step is to show that the set of invariant regular ideals of $D$ and the set of invariant regular ideals of $D_1$ are isomorphic.

-In the final section, we address quotients by regular ideals.
-Previous results in \cite{BFPR22, Sch22, BFPR24} explore settings where quotients by regular ideals preserve the faithful unique pseudo-expectation property.
+In Section~\ref{sec: quotients}, we address quotients by regular ideals.
+Previous results in \cite{PitZar15, BFPR22, Sch22, BFPR24} explore settings where quotients by regular ideals preserve the faithful unique pseudo-expectation property.
 In Theorem~\ref{thm: when quot has faithful}, we give necessary and sufficient conditions for when a quotient by a regular ideal preserves the faithful unique pseudo-expectation property.
 That is, we give necessary and sufficient conditions for a version of \cite[Theorem~3.8]{PitZar15} for \emph{faithful} unique pseudo-expectations.
 We apply this result to the two main types of inclusions of interest: regular inclusions (Corollary~\ref{cor: when quot has faithful}) and inclusions of abelian $\ca$-algebras (Corollary~\ref{cor: abelian quotients}).
 Finally, we return to pseudo-Cartan inclusions.
 A main result, Theorem~\ref{thm: pseudo cartan quotient}, shows that the quotient of a pseudo-Cartan inclusion by a regular ideal is again a pseudo-Cartan inclusion, and the Cartan envelope of the quotient is the quotient of the Cartan envelope of the original pseudo-Cartan inclusion.
 This considerably generalizes~\cite[Theorem~4.8]{BFPR24}.

+In Section~\ref{Sec:RCP}, we consider reduced crossed products of $C(X)$ by a discrete group $\Gamma$.
+When $X$ is a connected and compact Hausdorff space, we give a dynamical characterization of when $C(X)^c\subseteq C(X)\rtimes_r\Gamma$ is a Cartan inclusion, where $C(X)^c$ is the relative commutant of $C(X)$ in $C(X)\rtimes_r \Gamma$, see Theorem~\ref{connect}.
+Since $C(X)^c\subseteq C(X)\rtimes_r\Gamma$ is always a pseudo-Cartan subalgebra, Theorem~\ref{connect} gives a means for constructing a large class of pseudo-Cartan inclusions which are not Cartan inclusions.

+Finally, Section~\ref{Sec:Examples} is devoted to a number of examples arising from reduced crossed products and higher-rank graph \cstaralg s, which illustrate our results.